aarhusstadsarkiv/datasets/README.md

 ## Censuses
 We have transcribed versions of the censuses from 1787, 1801, 1834, 1845 and 1860 from Rander, Skanderborg, Viborg og Aarhus.

+## Citizenship Records
+We currently have transcribed versions of the citizenship records from 1740 to 1862.

 ## Marriage Records
 We currently have transcribed versions of the marriage records from 1750 to 1891.